c-schrade/Udacity-Navigation-Project/README.md

 ### Introduction

 In this project I trained an agent to navigate in a square world (with yellow and blue bananas in it) and collect as many yellow bananas as possible while avoiding the blue ones.
-The training is done by adapting the deep Q-learning algorithm from the Nature article ["Human-level control through deep reinforcement learning" to this "Banana-environment"](https://web.stanford.edu/class/psych209/Readings/MnihEtAlHassibis15NatureControlDeepRL.pdf). to this "Banana-Environment".
+The training is done by adapting the deep Q-learning algorithm from the Nature article ["Human-level control through deep reinforcement learning"](https://web.stanford.edu/class/psych209/Readings/MnihEtAlHassibis15NatureControlDeepRL.pdf). to this "Banana-Environment".

 ![Trained Agent][image1]